We were recently sent a Glow Art neon effect drawing board to review by CDK Developments.

 There is a button on the front of the board, which you can press to change the colour of the lights and therefore the colours of the drawings.
 You can also use it to change the pattern of the lights, so they can flash different colours quickly or slowly, only show certain colours or just the 1 colour.

 There are actually 36 built-in lighting effects.
 You can see what I mean in my video below, with some of my own dodgy drawing skills on show.

 The board does exactly what it should and looks great.
 We all really enjoyed playing with it, and I suspect there will be a battle over whether I keep it to play with or if they do.

 If you aren’t as fantastic at drawing as I am (you can stop laughing now), then you can actually use a picture and trace it with the pens on to the board.
-If you would like to buy a Glow Art board yourself, then pop to the Glow Art website.
-Or you can try to win one via the rafflecopter competition below.
+If you would like to buy a Glow Art board yourself, then pop to the Glow Art website or on Amazon (affiliate link).